tombye/trexit/_posts/2017-10-15-walking-the-wrong-way.markdown

 title: "You're walking the wrong way!"
 date: 2017-10-15 21:45 +0100
 categories: jekyll update
+tags:
+- Portugal
+- "Camino Portugués"
 ---

-People normally walk the Camino Portuguese towards Santiago.
+People normally walk the Camino Portugués towards Santiago.

 We're walking it in the opposite direction because it looked like a nice way to get from Santiago to Porto on foot.